w3f/General-Grants-Program/grants/polkadot_stack.md

 ## :bookmark_tabs: Layers of Polkadot Stack

 In the below sections you can find a list of different layers of the Polkadot Stack.
 Keep in mind that we are generally interested in funding more than one solution for a specific field.
-Also, we have an interest in keeping existing technology up to date.
-In case older projects are no longer maintained.
+Also, we have an interest in keeping existing technology up to date, in case older projects are no longer maintained.

 ### :iphone: Explorer and Wallets